LEMON-Mapping: Loop-Enhanced Large-Scale Multi-Session Point Cloud Merging and Optimization for Globally Consistent Mapping: Experiments

 The comparison of trajectory and ground truth further confirms the superior accuracy of our method.
-Fig.~\ref{fig:evaluate} shows optimized trajectories and error plots for different scenes, the multi-robot trajectories generated by our framework are basically consistent with the ground truth, and the error is stable and small, further demonstrating the superior performance and stability of our method.
-Fig.~\ref{fig:compare_library} and Fig.~\ref{fig:compare_tunnel} present multi-robot trajectories comparisons between our method, LAMM, and DCL-SLAM.
+Fig.~\ref{fig:evaluate} shows the optimized trajectories and error plots for different scenes.
+The multi-robot trajectories generated by our framework are highly consistent with the ground truth, while the tracking errors remain low and stable, thereby demonstrating the superior performance and robustness of our method.
+Fig.~\ref{fig:compare_library} and Fig.~\ref{fig:compare_tunnel} presents a comparison of multi-robot trajectories between our method and the baselines.
 The trajectories estimated by our method closely follow the ground truth for each robot, exhibiting low and stable errors.
-In contrast, the benchmark methods show significant deviations from the ground truth in some regions and minor local inconsistencies in others.
+In contrast, the benchmark methods show significant deviations in some regions and minor local inconsistencies in others.
 The large deviations are likely caused by incorrect loop closures, while the local inconsistencies may result from the lack of bundle adjustment, which fails to eliminate the divergence of submaps.

-The performance disparity can be attributed to LAMM and DCL-SLAM relying solely on PGO with loop closure constraints.
-Although this achieves general global consistency, it often neglects the refinement of overlapping local regions.
+The performance disparity can be attributed to LAMM and DCL-SLAM relying solely on PGO with loop closure constraints, which neglects the refinement of overlapping local regions.
 Lack of attention to the geometric structure of point cloud maps leads to serious local multi-robot map divergence.
-Our framework explicitly re-examines the role of loop and enhances its utilization by performing spatial BA in local regions, while propagating the refined results globally via the last pose graph optimization.
+Our framework explicitly re-examines the role of loop closures and enhances utilization by performing spatial BA in local regions, while propagating the refined results globally via the last pose graph optimization.
 This process effectively reduces divergence and ensures consistent multi-session map fusion.